 2. Record Your Credit Card Information

-In the event that your credit cards are lost in a disaster, a list is invaluable, which should include:
+In the event that your credit cards are lost in a disaster, a list is invaluable and should include:

-- Name of the credit card (including the issuing bank).
+- Name of the credit card and the issuing bank

-- Recurring payments normally made from each account.
+- Recurring payments scheduled to be made from each account

 As for where to store this list, you may consider your cell phone, provided you use password protection and encryption features.
 Otherwise, you may consider a safe deposit box or fireproof lock-box in your home.
 In fact, it may be a good idea to store a couple of copies of this information in a couple of these places, just in case one or the other proves inaccessible.

 A number of credit card issuers have emergency associated programs, which can help facilitate the search for hotel accommodations and travel.
 Ask your current credit card issuers if they have such programs or, if you're in the market for a new card, make this a priority feature.

 4. Call Your Credit Card Issuers As Soon As Possible After Disaster Strikes